-With the explosion in the Office 365 adoption of enterprises and small- to midsized companies around the globe, there comes a challenge.
-Well, there actually comes a lot of challenges (or discussions, rather) with any new technology or platform which needs considerable amounts of investments either in actual capital or in resources.
+With the explosion in Office 365 adoption of enterprises and small- to midsized companies around the globe, there comes a challenge.
+Well, there actually comes a lot of challenges (or discussions, rather) with any new technology or platform which needs considerable amounts of investment either in actual capital or in resources.
 Some of my clients that are looking into moving to Office 365 have the same questions iterating over and over, namely: "What version of Office 365 best suits us?".

 In this article I’ll demonstrate the awesome Office 365 Selector Tool which is a new Excel-file made available by Microsoft to allow us to make the decision easier.
 As per Microsofts web site, the tool is perfect for small and medium sized companies up to 249 employees, but I don’t think there’s really a limit there – that’s just the target audience of this file, as of this publishing.

 Introducing the Office 365 Selector Tool

 The Office 365 Selector Tool is an Excel-file with a huge button saying "Launch Office 365 Plan Selector Tool", which you should press.
 Please note that if it doesn’t work – read the instructions in the file, you need to enable macros and enable editing etc, so make sure you read the details of the first page of the file.

 Here’s what the tool looks like initially, upon launching: